Public Health Milestones

 In addition to public policy and education initiatives, major advances in medical treatments, such as stents and balloons used in angioplasty, helped cut heart disease deaths by nearly 60% in the last three decades.16 Statins, first developed by Merck in the mid-1970s, have helped lower blood levels of the harmful LDL component of cholesterol.
 Recent studies are helping to target statin therapy to those most benefited by it, using genetic screening.17

-At the turn of the 20th century there was little that could be done for cancer except complete surgical removal.
-In 1937 Congress established the National Cancer Institute (NCI) and 1956, NCI researcher Dr. Min Chiu demonstrated for the first time that chemotherapy could cure metastatic malignant cancer.
+At the turn of the 20th century, there was little that could be done for cancer except for complete surgical removal.
+In 1937, Congress established the National Cancer Institute (NCI) and in 1956, NCI researcher Dr. Min Chiu demonstrated for the first time that chemotherapy could cure metastatic malignant cancer.

 In 1970 cancer became the 2nd leading cause of death.
-The following year, President Richard Nixon signed the National Cancer Act, which supported “basic research and applications of the results of basic research to reduce the incidence mortality and morbidity from cancer.”
-Mary Lasker, a long time champion for medical research played a large role in supporting the legislation.
+The following year, President Richard Nixon signed the National Cancer Act, which supported “basic research and applications of the results of basic research to reduce the incidence of mortality and morbidity from cancer.”
+Mary Lasker, a long-time champion for medical research played a large role in supporting the legislation.

-Still HIV deaths continued to rise and AIDS became the leading cause of death for all Americans aged 25-44 in 1994.
-The next year the FDA approved the first protease inhibitor, ushering in the age of Highly Active Antiretroviral Therapy (HAART) and a sharp decrease in deaths.27 Now there are over 20 FDA approved anti-HIV drugs, which are used in different combinations.
-The Department of Health and Human Services (HHS) provides guidelines to doctors on proper use of these drugs.
-Thanks to HAART, HIV is now manageable chronic disease where a 20-year-old diagnosed today can expect to live a near-normal life span.
+Still, HIV deaths continued to rise and AIDS became the leading cause of death for all Americans aged 25-44 in 1994.
+The next year the FDA approved the first protease inhibitor, ushering in the age of Highly Active Antiretroviral Therapy (HAART) and a sharp decrease in deaths.27 Now, there are over 20 FDA approved anti-HIV drugs, which are used in different combinations.
+The U.S. Department of Health and Human Services (HHS) provides guidelines to doctors on the proper use of these drugs.
+Thanks to HAART, HIV is now a manageable chronic disease where a 20-year-old diagnosed today can expect to live a near-normal life span.

 There has been much fear and misinformation surrounding the disease, especially in the 1980s and early 1990s.
 Public service announcements (PSA) and national campaigns played an important role in informing the public.
 In 1988 the Surgeon General sent a brochure about AIDS based on CDC guidelines to every household in the largest public health mailing at the time.28